Curbside Hotline: 503-823-7202

 Portsmouth Union Church demolished a portion of their building and bell tower to create 10,000 square feet of land for future affordable housing

 Rendering of the 20-unit one- and two-bedroom apartment building to be developed by Portsmouth Union Church

-The Opportunities for Affordable Housing in Faith Communities grant is an 18-month project, which will be completed in Winter 2019.
-There may be future grant opportunities for work with faith communities resulting from the initial design and finance consultation work made possible by this grant.
+The Expanding Opportunities for Affordable Housing grant is an 18-month project, which will be completed in spring 2020.
+There may be future opportunities for work with community-based organizations resulting from the initial design and finance consultation work made possible by this grant.

 The Bureau of Planning and Sustainability has contracted with several community partners to assist with different components of the scope of work: